 "You want to..."
 Badger gestured at the glass pipe laying at the end of his coffee table.
 "For old time's sake?"

 Jesse eyed the pipe.
 He felt a bitter taste in his mouth.
+Hadn't he just explained he was still clean?
 "No."

 "You mind if I...
 Take a taste?"
 Badger looked at him quizzically.

 "Whatever."
 Jesse slid his feet off the coffee table and pushed himself up.
-"Enjoy.
+"Enjoy, man.
 I've gotta go anyway."

 "Sure."
 Badger watched Jesse head towards the door.
 "Later, Jesse.
 And thanks again."

 By the end of the week, the dynamic in the lab was fairly normal again.
 Walt hadn't brought up the subject of stealing again.
 He didn't want to and didn't think he had to.
-He noticed that Jesse was more careful than usual about his movements in the lab.
+He noticed that Jesse was more routine with his movements in the lab.
 Walt hoped that the whole thing was a wake-up call.
 Then he wondered how many close calls Jesse would need before he resolved himself to avoid trouble.

 At least this trouble was only between the two of them.
-It had to.
+It had to stay that way.
 As angry as he got, he would never escalate it.
 Never.
 They had to handle it between themselves.
 No one else could know.

 It made Walt uneasy enough to even discuss the subject at the lab.
 Even with hushed voices, any conversation they had in the lab made Walt wonder who was listening.
 It forced a habit of cryptic conversation that they had strayed from.
 They couldn't be sloppy like that.

 Walter watched Jesse from across the lab briefly.
-With headphones on, Jesse was in his routine, cleanly moving through the process.
-While the week had gone smoothly, there hadn't been much in the way of conversation, as Jesse seemed more amenable when he kept his headphones on.
-Walt didn't have a problem with that.
+With headphones on, Jesse was in his trance, cleanly moving through the process.
+While the week had gone smoothly, there hadn't been much in the way of conversation, as Jesse seemed more amenable to keep his headphones on.
+While he missed some of the distraction of conversation, Walt didn't have a problem with that.